 Following the death of the Great Leader, Kim Il-sung, in 1994 and his subsequent elevation to the role of Eternal President of the Democratic People’s Republic of Korea his son and successor, Kim Jong-il decreed that eternal life monuments (Yeong Saeng) be erected throughout North Korea.
-These monuments, found in all cities and towns, are thought to number around 3,000 thousand and had the single purpose of reminding the people that Kim Il-sung is with them for ever.
+These monuments, found in all cities and towns and in workplaces, at sports centres and anywhere people congregate, are thought to number around 3,000 thousand and had the single purpose of reminding the people that Kim Il-sung is with them for ever.
 When built they were typically inscribed with the words, “Great Leader Comrade Kim Il-sung is with us for eternity”.

 After the death of Kim Jong-il in 2011 the wording on many of the monuments was amended to remind the people that he too (having been appointed Eternal General Secretary of the Worker’s Party of Korea and Eternal Chairman of the National Defence Commission of Korea) would be with his people for ever.